• Skip to main content

 Caramelized Brussels sprouts and bacon in a cast iron skillet with a large serving spoon.

-Caramelized Brussels Sprouts with Bacon
+Caramelized Brussels Sprouts

-Alicia
+Alicia S.

 Tender brown sugar caramelized Brussels sprouts tossed with crispy salty bacon.
-The perfect side dish to any meal.
+The perfect side dish to any meal!

-5 from 1 vote
+5 from 2 votes

-Prep Time 10 minutes mins
+Prep Time 10 minutes

-Cook Time 30 minutes mins
+Cook Time 30 minutes

-Total Time 40 minutes mins
+Total Time 40 minutes

 Course Side Dish